cjhudlin/VOXCOMM-intercom/README.md

 ## 🚀 What Is VOXCOMM?
-**VOXCOMM V1 Easy Tour** is an **ESP-based MESH intercom and Bluetooth audio system** It has many usescases like:
+**VOXCOMM V1 Easy Tour** is an **ESP-based MESH intercom and Bluetooth audio system** It has many uses cases.
+Main use cases are:
-- Motorcycle group rides
+- Motorcycle group ride communication
 - Home mesh intercom
 - Tour guide comms, like horseback riding or city tours